ninsusinak/Hnefatafl/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request for any new features, improvements, or bug fixes.
 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL3.0 License - see the LICENSE file for details.
 Acknowledgments

     Inspired by the ancient game of Hnefatafl.